14H034160212/HHH-An-Online-Question-Answering-System-for-Medical-Questions/BERT_fine_tuning/README.md

 The selected pre-train model is `uncased_L-12_H-768_A-12`

-The running platform is Colab and you can run it on other linux system.
+The running platform is Colab and you can run it on other Linux system.

 The total number of data = `10000`